antoniospg/S3D-ASSIGNMENT/Render.md

 * **Heat distortion**
 This shader simulates the distortion effect caused by hot things, in this scenario, a campfire.
 <br/>
-The first step is assigning to a plane a material that contains the shader, this plane needs to be a billboard, that is, always facing the view position, besides that it needs to be rendered on top of everything.
+The first step is assigning to a plane a material that contains the shader, this plane needs to be a billboard (just convert the object origin to view space and then add the vertex position) , that is, always facing the view position, besides that it needs to be rendered on top of everything.
 <br/>
 After that, we need to again use the _CameraOpaqueTexture variable for the same purpose above and distort this texture with a time-variant noise function, created from a noise texture image, and finally resampling the camera texture.